yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

 1. The iframe posts the serialized event payload to the parent window.
 2. The host page receives the message, validates it using either the iframe origin or shared key, and parses the payload.
-3. Measurement IDs from the host and iframe are merged and serialized.
+3. Measurement IDs from the host and iframe are merged and stored on `window.asc_datalayer`.
-4. The host waits for the relevant `gtag("config", ...)` calls to fire and then forwards the event to GA4 (`gtag("event", ...)`).
+4. The host waits for the relevant `gtag("config", ...)` calls to fire and then forwards the event via the shared destinations helper.
-5. The host pushes the normalized event to both `window.dataLayer` and `window.asc_datalayer` to enable additional tracking and partner tooling.
+5. The helper pushes the normalized event to GA4 (`gtag("event", ...)`),
+   `window.dataLayer`, and `window.asc_datalayer` to enable additional tracking and partner tooling.

 By following this pattern, iframe-based partners can rely on the host website to deliver Automotive Standards Council Events (ASC Events) to all required